 If you’ve ever considered selling your web business, or if you have ever been approached by someone asking if you would like to sell your site, inevitably you start thinking about what it is worth.
 You may do some searches and find some people who tell you that it is worth 10 times your gross revenue.
 Others may tell you that the average site goes for 1.5 times your income.
-Worse yet, you may find an online value calculator that has you input a few pieces of information and in return spits out some exact number (I am not a fan of those online value calculators, but that is the subject of another post).
+Worse yet, you may find an online value calculator that has you input a few pieces of information and, in return, spits out some exact number.

 When considering the value of a website, we are looking for the marketplace value of that website.
 Although it is perfectly acceptable for a website owner to peg a specific value and tell people that they wouldn’t sell for any less than that, if we want to talk about a site’s value, we tend to do so in terms of the marketplace.

 What is the Marketplace, and Why Does it Matter?

 The marketplace is made up of all the buyers that are actively interested in acquiring a business.
 This may include people who are currently being aggressive with their search along with people who may have some fleeting interest should the right opportunity present itself.
 On a broader level, the marketplace consists of all people interested in buying any business, online or not.
 This group of buyers and the makeup of its members determines and greatly influences prices that business owners can ask for their businesses.
 We, of course, are most interested in that group of buyers that are interested and looking for an online business to buy.